-Before the concession scheme was introduced in 2011, most of the PFI projects were availability-based accommodation projects (e.g., schools, government offices, public housing, hospitals, school catering service facilities and libraries) and projects in the transportation sector, such as Haneda International Airport, were exceptions (although PFI can be employed to various types of infrastructure and is flexible).
-The amendment of the PFI Act in 2011 aimed to change this situation and to develop the PFI regime to accommodate broader PPPs that can be used in various types of infrastructure projects.
-Under the concession scheme, a concessionaire is allowed to collect from the general public a commission, toll, fee or other moneys for use of the infrastructure that it operates.
-As such, the concession scheme is considered an appropriate form for a project where the private sector assumes all or part of the revenue and demand risk.
+Before the concession scheme was introduced in 2011, most PFI projects were availability-based accommodation projects (e.g., schools, government offices, public housing, hospitals, school catering service facilities and libraries); transport sector projects, such as Haneda International Airport, were exceptions, although PFI can be used for various types of infrastructure and is flexible.
+The amendment of the PFI Act in 2011 aimed to change this situation and to develop the PFI regime to accommodate broader PPPs that can be used for various types of infrastructure projects.
+Under the concession scheme, a concessionaire is allowed to collect from the general public a commission, toll, fee or other moneys for the use of the infrastructure it operates.
+As such, the concession scheme is considered an appropriate form for a project in which the private sector assumes all or part of the revenue and demand risk.

-In most PFI and PPP projects, the bidding process has two stages, and only the bidders that passed the first stage are invited to the second stage, and the winner of the second stage becomes a preferred bidder.
-In recent projects, a competitive dialogue has been conducted in the second stage.
-Proposals of bidders are evaluated by scoring various aspects of the proposal based on the standards prescribed in the tender documents.
+In most PFI and PPP projects, the bidding process is in two stages.
+Only the bidders that pass the first stage are invited to the second stage, and the winner of the second stage becomes a preferred bidder.
+In recent projects, a competitive dialogue has been conducted during the second stage.
+Proposals from bidders are evaluated by scoring various aspects of the proposal based on the standards prescribed in the tender documents.
 The preferred bidder is usually not allowed to further negotiate a contract with the procuring authority after it has been chosen as the preferred bidder.
 As such, it does not take much time to conclude the contract once the preferred bidder is selected.
 Most of the work done after the preferred bidder is selected is in relation to the finance documents, and the project finance lenders are usually required to accept the terms of the contract agreed between the bidder and the procuring authority.